behzadfarzanegan/behzadfarzanegan.github.io/_pages/about.md

 ---

 ## **Future Research Directions**
-I am eager to continue advancing research in **intelligent control systems, ground, areial, and marine autonomy, and robotics**, exploring **new partnerships and innovations** in this dynamic field.
+I am eager to continue advancing research in **intelligent control systems, ground, aerial, and marine autonomy, and robotics**, exploring **new partnerships and innovations** in this dynamic field.